Do I need a Level 2 Home Survey or a Level 3 Building Survey in Blackburn?

 |

 Some properties in Blackburn may be sited in close proximity to current or previous mining works, which can present ground stability and other issues.
 A recent Environmental Search taken out for a property in Garnett Street, Darwen, Blackburn BB3 3DT recently, revealed that the property was located within 25m of a coal mining affected area.
-The report recommended taking out a Coal Minin Report, an additional search, which can provide more comprehensive information.
+The report recommended taking out a Coal Mining Report, an additional search, which can provide more comprehensive information.

 A recent Local Authority Search taken out for a property in Duke Street, Colne, Blackburn BB8 0SU revealed that the property was within a Development Framework Boundary, a Settlement Boundary and a Smoke Control Zone.
 Knowing these facts is material concerning your specific requirements from a property to buy and for your property lawyer.